- Competitive Membership: $65.00 (CFF License Affiliation Fee of $22.50 is included)

 To check for your CFF license number, click here.

-To register for a Coach or Official membership, please click here.
+To register for an additional license membership, please click here.

 To check for your CFF license number, please click here.